OctopusDeploy/docs/docs/operations-runbooks/runbook-examples/routine/installing-software-chocolatey.md

 ---
-title: Installing applications with Chocolatey
+title: Installing software with Chocolatey
-description: With Octopus Deploy you can install applications with Chocolatey by using a runbook as part of a routine operations task.
+description: With Octopus Deploy you can install software with Chocolatey by using a runbook as part of a routine operations task.
 position: 30
 ---